-Events outside of our control, including public health crises, could negatively affect our portfolio companies and our results of our operations.
+Events outside of our control, including terrorist attacks, acts of war, natural disasters or public health crises, could negatively affect our portfolio companies and our results of our operations.

-Periods of market volatility have occurred and could continue to occur in response to pandemics or other events outside of our control.
+Periods of market volatility have occurred and could continue to occur in response to pandemics or other events outside of our control, including terrorist attacks, acts of war, natural disasters, public health crises or similar events.
 These types of events have adversely affected and could continue to adversely affect operating results for us and for our portfolio companies.
-In December 2019, COVID-19 surfaced in China and has since spread and continues to spread to other countries, including the United States.
-COVID-19 spread quickly and has been identified as a global pandemic by the World Health Organization.

 COVID-19 and variants thereof continue to adversely impact global commercial activity and has contributed to significant volatility in financial markets.
-In affected jurisdictions including the United States, unprecedented actions were and continue to be taken by governmental authorities and businesses, including quarantines, "stay at home" orders, travel and hospitality restrictions and bans, and the temporary closures and limited operations of many businesses (including corporate offices, retail stores, restaurants, fitness clubs, manufacturing facilities and factories, and other businesses).
-The actions to contain the COVID-19 pandemic vary by country and by state in the United States.
-While certain state and local governments across the United States have taken steps to re-open their economies by lifting "stay at home" orders and re-opening businesses, a number of states and local governments have needed to pause or slow the re-opening or impose new shutdown orders as variants of COVID-19 have continued to emerge.
-COVID-19 and the resulting economic dislocations have had and continue to have adverse consequences for the business operations and financial performance of some of our portfolio companies, which may in turn impact the valuation of our investments and have adversely affected, and threaten to continue to adversely affect, our operations.
-Local, state and federal and numerous non-U.S. governmental authorities have imposed travel and hospitality restrictions and bans, business closures or limited business operations and other quarantine measures on businesses and individuals that remain in effect on the date of this Quarterly Report on Form 10-Q. We cannot predict the full impact of COVID-19, including the duration and the impact of the closures and restrictions described above.
+Local, state and federal and numerous non-U.S. governmental authorities have imposed travel and hospitality restrictions and bans, business closures or limited business operations and other quarantine measures on businesses and individuals.
+We cannot predict the full impact of COVID-19, including the duration and the impact of the closures and restrictions described above.
 As a result, we are unable to predict the duration of these business and supply-chain disruptions, the extent to which COVID-19 will negatively affect our portfolio companies' operating results or the impact that such disruptions may have on our results of operations and financial condition.
 With respect to loans to portfolio companies, the Company will be impacted if, among other things, (i) amendments and waivers are granted (or are required to be granted) to borrowers permitting deferral of loan payments or allowing for PIK interest payments, (ii) borrowers default on their loans, are unable to refinance their loans at maturity, or go out of business, or (iii) the value of loans held by the Company decreases as a result of such events and the uncertainty they cause.
 Portfolio companies may also be more likely to seek to draw on unfunded commitments we have made, and the risk of being unable to fund such commitments is heightened during such periods.
-Depending on the duration and extent of the disruption to the business operations of our portfolio companies, we expect some portfolio companies, particularly those in vulnerable industries, such as travel and hospitality, to experience financial distress and possibly to default on their financial obligations to us and/or their other capital providers.
+Depending on the duration and extent of the disruption to the business operations of our portfolio companies, we expect some portfolio companies, us and/or their other capital providers.
 In addition, if such portfolio companies are subjected to prolonged and severe financial distress, we expect some of them to substantially curtail their operations, defer capital expenditures and lay off workers.
 These developments would be likely to permanently impair their businesses and result in a reduction in the value of our investments in them.